Adele Ferguson: Career

 After graduating from the University of Adelaide with degrees in economics and arts, Ferguson began a cadetship at The Advertiser newspaper.
 She then worked at Business Review Weekly magazine as senior business correspondent, and as business writer for The Australian newspaper.
 In 2009, she joined Fairfax Media as senior business writer and columnist for The Sydney Morning Herald and The Age.

 In July 2012, Ferguson released Gina Rinehart: The Untold Story of the Richest Woman in the World, an unauthorised biography of mining magnate Gina Rinehart.
 Rinehart's lawyers issued a subpoena for Ferguson to produce source material relating to Rinehart's son, John Hancock.
 The subpoena was dismissed by the Supreme Court of Western Australia, with Rinehart ordered to pay Ferguson's legal costs.

 Since 2014, Ferguson has worked on several joint investigations with the ABC's Four Corners program.
 The first, "Banking Bad", described "unconscionable banking practices" in the Commonwealth Bank and other Australian banks, and won the Gold Walkley award.
 Subsequent collaborations alleged wage fraud in the 7-Eleven, Domino's Pizza, Retail Food Group and Caltex franchises.

 For her work in exposing corporate governance malpractices in the financial sector, the Institute of Certified Management Accountants, Australia inducted Ferguson to the Global Management Accounting Hall of Fame in 2019.

+In 2023, she joined the ABC and as of February 2025 is working at 7.30.